Recommended by 512 users

 HBase is an open source, multidimensional, distributed, scalable and a NoSQL database written in Java.
 HBase runs on top of HDFS (Hadoop Distributed File System) and provides BigTable (Google) like capabilities to Hadoop.
-It is designed to provide a fault tolerant way of storing large collection of sparse data sets.
-HBase achieves high throughput and low latency by providing faster Read/Write Access on huge data sets.
+It is designed to provide a fault-tolerant way of storing the large collection of sparse data sets.
+HBase achieves high throughput and low latency by providing faster Read/Write Access on huge datasets.

 To know more about HBase you can go through our HBase tutorial blog.

 HBase has three major components, i.e. HMaster Server, HBase RegionServer and Zookeeper.